Konami's Ping Pong: Ports

-In 1985, the game was released by Konami for MSX computers and in 1986, the game was ported to the Amstrad CPC, Commodore 64 and ZX Spectrum by Imagine Software and Bernie Duggs, under the name Ping Pong.
+In 1985, the game was released by Konami for MSX computers and in 1986, the game was ported to the Amstrad CPC, Commodore 64 and ZX Spectrum by Imagine Software and Doug Burns (credited in game to the pseudonym Bernie Duggs), under the name Ping Pong.
 Apart from scaled-down graphics and sound due to limited system capabilities, the ports perfectly replicate the arcade gameplay.

 In 1987, the game was ported to the Famicom Disk System as Smash Ping Pong and published by Nintendo.
 Nintendo's character Donkey Kong Jr. replaces Konami's Penta in the crowd.
 Diskun, a Famicom Disk System Mascot, also replaces Pentarou in a title screen.

 Legacy

 The game was re-released on the Wii Virtual Console in Japan and the PAL region (the latter got this as an import game under the title Smash Table Tennis).

 Konami's Ping Pong was made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs in June 2010.

-Smash Ping Pong was digitally re-released as part of Nintendo Switch Online's Nintendo Classics library in December 2020.
+Smash Ping Pong was digitally re-released in Japan only as part of Nintendo Switch Online's Nintendo Classics library in December 2020.

-Konami's Ping Pong got ported for home consoles as part of the Arcade Archives series by HAMSTER Corporation in November, 2024, for the PlayStation 4 and Nintendo Switch.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 as Konami's Table Tennis in November 2024.